Hajar Bachhor Dhore

-Hajar Bachhor Dhore also (হাজার বছর ধরে, English: Symphony of Agony) is a Bangladeshi Bengali-language film.
-It was released in 2005 throughout Bangladesh.
-It was directed by Kohinur Akter Suchanda.
-Based on Bangladeshi novelist and film maker Zahir Raihan's most popular novel Hajar Bochhor Dhore, it stars Riaz, newcomer Shoshi, Shahnoor, Kohinur Akter Suchanda, ATM Shamsuzzaman and many more.
+Hajar Bachhor Dhore also (হাজার বছর ধরে, English: Symphony of Agony) is a 2005 Bangladeshi Bengali-language film directed by Kohinur Akter Suchanda.
+Based on Bangladeshi novelist and filmmaker Zahir Raihan's popular novel Hajar Bochhor Dhore, it stars Riaz, newcomer Shoshi, Shahnoor, Kohinur Akter Suchanda, ATM Shamsuzzaman and many more.

 Hajar Bachhor Dhore was highly appreciated by film critics and film viewers and won National Film Awards for best film award and in six other categories.
 The film was also awarded by Meril Prothom Alo Awards with the best film award with three categories.

 Plot

 The story begins years ago with Kashem.
-He was rich and not lacking of anything except a child.
-His wife finally requests that he marry again so that he can have children.
+He was rich and not lacking in anything except a child.
+His wife finally requests that he marries again so that he can have children.
 His wife marries him to a younger woman and then kills herself that night by eating a poisonous flower.
 This began the tradition of polygamy in this family.

 Years pass and that very house where Kashem lived in is now inhabited by the elderly Makbul, his little brother Montu, his cousins and his 3 wives live.
 His youngest wife Tuni is but a teenager.
 She is in love with her husband's younger brother Montu and Montu also has feelings for her, but they are bound by their love for Makbul.

 Montu is also loved by his neighbor Ambia.
 Everyone notices and makes fun on Montu and Ambia, which angers Tuni.
 One day Ambia's entire family is wiped out by a disease.
 No one goes to bury the bodies for fear of catching the disease.
 But the kind-hearted Montu defies all to bury the bodies and shows great compassion towards Ambia.

 Makbul decides to marry Ambia to Montu so that his family can take over all of Ambia's property.
 Tuni is against this and devises a plan to stop Montu's marriage to Ambia.
 She convinces Makbul that he should take Ambia as his 4th wife.
 Then all of the property would be his saying that every man should have 4 wives.
 Makbul is convinced.

 When Makbul tells his family his plans to marry Ambia, his family is infuriated.
 His wives begin crying in protest and argue that he is too old to marry again.
 They refuse to give permission to marry.
 His cousins also protest.
 Tuni fuels his fire from behind him.
 Finally in anger he divorces is first two wives.
 His cousin throws a rock at his head.
 He becomes sick from the wound.
 His older two wives leave to their houses crying, since they do not have any reason to stay.
 His second wife's brother angrily claims that he will marry his sister to a much wealthier man soon.